Food for Christ

 Drop off food donations to St. Rose.
 When you shop for your family, purchase one extra non-perishable food item to FEED those in need.
 Bring food donations to the collection bins outside the main glass doors of the Parish Center.

-- Bring food to Mass and place them in the donation bin in Church, and then BE FED by the Word of God.
+Bring food to Mass and place it in the donation bin in the Church vestibule, or in the bin located outside the Parish Center, and then BE FED by the Word of God.

 All non-perishable food is appreciated.
 Items most needed: